Coronavirus latest: Record number of German workers on reduced hours | DW | 30.04.2020

 "We have been very lucky in Germany," he said, referring to Germany's relatively low death rate.
 "But remember — this virus is in our country, and it will stay here for many months to come."

 The infection rate, or R-number (reproduction number), refers to how many people on average are infected by each infected person.
 The number in Germany had been hovering around 0.7 during most of April, but spiked to 1.0 on Monday as Germany eased some of the restrictions on public life.
-Chancellor Angela Merkel previously warned that an R-number of 1.1 could cripple Germany’s healthcare system.
+In order for the outbreak to slow, the rate has to remain below 1.0.

 08:00 Germany companies have signed up a record 10.1 million workers for a state salary scheme to cover reduced working hours, according to new figures released by the Federal Employment Agency (BA).